How To Use Beta-Alanine: Train Harder With This Unique Amino Acid!

 How Does Beta-Alanine Work?

-?-alanine and Histidine combine in the body, increasing the level of an important dipeptide called Carnosine.
+Beta-alanine and histidine combine in the body, increasing the level of an important dipeptide called carnosine.
 Carnosine is important because it helps keep your muscles from becoming too acidic.

-Nearly 20% of the muscles pH buffering capacity come from this compound. ?-alanine is the precursor of carnosine, and carnosine levels are limited by the amount of ?-alanine your muscles have available.
-Studies have shown that supplementing with ?-alanine increases muscle carnosine concentrations, which decreases fatigue in athletes and increases total muscular work performed.
+Nearly 20 percent of the muscle's pH-buffering capacity comes from this compound.
+Beta-alanine is the precursor of carnosine, and carnosine levels are limited by the amount of beta-alanine your muscles have available.
+Studies have shown that supplementing with beta-alanine increases muscle carnosine concentrations, which decreases fatigue in athletes and increases total muscular work performed.

-A researcher, Dr. Roger Harris, believes ?-alanine can double the buffering capacity within your muscles.
+A researcher, Dr. Roger Harris, believes beta-alanine can double the buffering capacity within your muscles.
 This is a huge statement with big implications for every type of athlete.

-Dr. Harris proved his theory in a study he conducted where he reported a monstrous 64% rise in muscle carnosine levels after just 4 weeks of daily ?-alanine supplementation.
-Subsequent studies confirmed his results with one study showing that after 10 weeks, muscle carnosine increased by an average of more than 80%!
+Dr. Harris backed up his theory in a study he conducted where he reported a monstrous 64 percent rise in muscle carnosine levels after just four weeks of daily beta-alanine supplementation.
+Subsequent studies confirmed his results, with one study showing that after 10 weeks, muscle carnosine increased by an average of more than 80 percent!

-Other studies showed a very significant 16% boost in total work capacity performed on a stationary bike.
-This research shows us that ?-alanine is extremely effective in fighting fatigue by boosting the body's energy systems and vastly increases endurance.
+Other studies showed a very significant 16-percent boost in total work capacity performed on a stationary bike.
+This research shows us that beta-alanine is extremely effective in fighting fatigue by boosting the body's energy systems and vastly increases endurance.

-So why not just take Carnosine?
+So why not just take carnosine?
 Carnosine is digested very poorly.
-When you ingest it, the body hydrolyzes (breaks it back down) it into ?-alanine and Histidine anyway.
+When you ingest it, the body hydrolyzes (breaks it back down) it into beta-alanine and histidine anyway.
 Then your body synthesizes it back into carnosine again.
-Since your body usually has plenty of histidine already then it makes much more sense to just take ?-alanine.
+Since your body usually has plenty of histidine already, it makes much more sense to just take beta-alanine.

 Who Should Use Beta-Alanine?

-As you are starting to understand, boosting Carnosine levels with ?-alanine is extremely beneficial for athletes.
-It is very useful for anyone involved in athletic activities where strength, power and muscular endurance are needed.
+As you are starting to understand, boosting Carnosine levels with beta-alanine is extremely beneficial for athletes.
+It is very useful for anyone involved in athletic activities where strength, power, and muscular endurance are needed.

 It's for athletes participating in weight training who want to increase strength/lean body mass as well as athletes participating in speed or endurance events who want to prolong the onset of fatigue.
 It is also helpful for anyone who has hit a training plateau and is looking for something to bump them to the next level.